SeaBee-no/documentation/processing.md

 # Processing

-Seabee have a [jupyterhub](https://jupyter.org/hub) sometimes available at https://lab.seabee.sigma2.no
+Seabee have a [jupyterhub](https://jupyter.org/hub) available at https://lab.seabee.sigma2.no